Incompatibilist (Nondeterministic) Theories of Free Will

-All theorists who accept a causal construal of agents' control over what they do—and this includes most compatibilists as well as many incompatibilists—hold that, in a sense, agents cause their free actions (or events internal to those actions).
-However, most hold that causation by an agent is just causation by certain events involving the agent, such as the agent's recognizing certain reasons and having a certain intention.
-But, as we have seen, the agent causation posited by agent-causal theories is held not to be this at all.
-It is said by some agent-causal theorists to be fundamentally different from event causation.
-And this raises the question whether any intelligible account of it can be given.
+All theorists who accept a causal construal of agents' control over what they do—and this includes most compatibilists as well as many incompatibilists—can accept that agents cause their free actions (or events internal to these actions).
+After all, we accept that the sun causes sunburn and that, when water dissolves sugar, it causes the sugar to dissolve.
+However, it is widely thought that causation by such things is reducible to, or consists wholly in, causation by states of these things or events involving them, and this is precisely what is denied with respect to the agent causation that is invoked by agent-causal theories of free will.
+The denial raises the question whether any intelligible account of agent causation can be given.
 Even some proponents of agent-causal views (e.g., Taylor 1992: 53) seem doubtful about this, declaring agent causation to be strange or even mysterious.

-Our assessment of incompatibilist accounts so far has focused on whether they satisfactorily characterize what free will would be, if there is such a thing.
-However, even if one or another of these views characterizes well the freedom that we value, and even if what that account characterizes is something that is possible, the question remains whether there is good evidence that what is posited by that account actually exists.
+Our assessment of incompatibilist accounts has focused so far on whether they satisfactorily characterize what free will would be, if there is such a thing.
+However, even if one or another of these views characterizes well the freedom that we value, the question remains whether there is good evidence that what is posited by that account actually exists.

 Incompatibilist accounts require, first, that determinism be false.
 But more than this, they require that there be indeterminism of a certain sort (e.g., with some events entirely uncaused, or nondeterministically caused, or caused by agents and not deterministically caused by events) and that this indeterminism be located in specific places (generally, in the occurrence of decisions and other actions).
 What is our evidence with regard to these requirements' being satisfied?